 Dialogue Counseling

 90 minute couple sessions

-At this time, I am unable to bill insurance directly, but can provide you with a superbill for reimbursement for out of network coverage from your insurance provider.
+At this time, I am accepting Moda, PacificSource, Providence, Regence, Blue Cross Blue Shield, Aetna, and Optum insurance directly, but can provide you with a superbill for reimbursement for out of network coverage from your insurance provider.
 If interested in this option, a good practice is to reach out to your insurance provider and inquire about what will be covered after reaching your deductible and if they will reimburse for sessions provided by a Professional Counselor Associate.
 If paying for services outside of insurance, you are entitled to a Good Faith Estimate document that provides you with an estimate of the cost for services.

+Dialogue Counseling